huaigu/firecrawl/SELF_HOST.md

 4. *(Optional)* Test the API

-If you’d like to test the crawl endpoint, you can run this:
+If you'd like to test the crawl endpoint, you can run this:

   ```bash
   curl -X POST http://localhost:3002/v1/crawl \